 *lunch and cooking classes, pick ups and other extra are options and not included in the default price of the foodie's delight tour.
 These options are displayed as you progress in the booking.
 Lunch must booked at least 48 hours in advance.
 Cooking class & lunch not available on Sundays.

 *When we say small and semi private tour the mean that: we use small people carrier vans to take our guests around, our tour will be always in small groups, and personable and we will always make best effort to maintain it this way, however during busy periods on and around Italian national holidays the Parma ham location might have company events and other larger group of guests visiting at the same time, this happens only very occasionally.
 Time of tour are estimates delays might occur.
 When booking this tour you also agree to these terms and conditions we strongly suggest to avoid making booking if this factors are an issue for you.

-*during Italian national holidays the tasting might not be available and a gourmet present will be given to the participants, if you prefer to have the full tasting please avoid booking on Italian national holidays.
+*during Italian national holidays and the covid emergency till further notice the tasting might not be available and a high quality cured meat gourmet take away gift will be given to the participants.

 Connoisseurs of wonderful cars and superb cuisine will find a holiday in the delightful medieval town of Modena in northern Italy most rewarding.
 Modena and near-by Parma are the home of Italy’s greatest exports, Parma Ham, Parmesan Cheese, Balsamic vinegar and, of course, Ferrari and Maserati.
 Plan your next holiday to include enough time in this region to get a true taste of some of the best that Italy has to offer.
 Here are some of the attractions that you must include in your holiday plans.